junmeng6025/ros2_kitti/README.md

 ### 3) Check YOLOv5 requirements
 - If you run into errors that claims missing some python libraries, please check `requirements.txt` in `/colcon_ws/src/kitti_ros2/yolov5`.
 - Or you can use `rosdep` to install dependencies automatically.
 (See below `Possible issues`)
+- Or install the missing libraries according to the error messages ...
 ***
 # Build and Run
 ### Clone the repository to local